 In each case, there is a cost to getting these additional benefits.
 The straight life benefit provides the highest monthly payment but leaves nothing for dependents when the retiree passes.

 There are numerous other possibilities, often forms or combinations of those above.
 The specific options a prospective retiree gets to choose from are available from their employer.

 In some cases, employees will have a lump-sum option available.
 This is the actuarial value of the funds needed to provide for their annuitized pension benefit.
 In times of low interest rates, lump-sum payouts are relatively higher; in times of high interest rates, lump-sum payouts are relatively lower.
 Taking a lump-sum payout shifts the risk to the employee, who must then invest the proceeds to generate their own income.
-Though there is definitely greater risk, this can be a very attractive option in some cases.
+Though there is greater risk, this can be an attractive option in some cases.

 The Bottom Line

 Defined benefit plans are in use and still serve a needed purpose.
 There’s certainly an attractiveness to having an income you cannot outlive.
 Proving employees with the option to fund their retirement also provides them with the option to not fund their retirement.
 Defined benefit plans are typically 100 percent employee funded, and an employee will earn their benefit simply by virtue of employment.
 There’s no opt-out, and no one left out.